herotechcourse/kotlin-lotto-precourse/README.md

 - bitmasking logic to see if the ticket contains bonus number
 - determine the rank of each ticket based on matched numbers and bonus number
 - count how many tickets fall into each rank
-- calculate the lotto profit rate
+- calculate the lotto return rate
-- round the profit rate of lotto to the nearest tenth
+- round the return rate of lotto to the nearest tenth
 ### output process
 - print basic messages prompting user for input
     - "Please enter the purchase amount."